srivatsavavuppala/xtension/README.md

 - **AI-Powered Analysis**: Uses Groq's LLM for intelligent content generation
 - **Clean & Modern UI**: Intuitive interface with a professional design
 - **Cross-Browser Support**: Works seamlessly on Chrome and Edge
+- **Modern History Overlay**: View analyzed, visited, and favorite repositories in a sleek modal with tabs
+- **Favorites Management**: Add/remove favorites instantly with persistent storage and a unified card design

 ## 🧪 Developer Testing Steps
 - Clone the repository and install dependencies (see Installation above).